NanoComp/meep/doc/docs/Python_User_Interface.md

 **`component` [as above, but defaults to `ALL_COMPONENTS`]** —
-Once the MPB modes are computed, equivalent electric and magnetic sources are created within Meep.
+Once the MPB modes are computed, equivalent electric and magnetic sources are created within Mp.
 By default, these sources include magnetic and electric currents in *all* transverse directions within the source region, corresponding to the mode fields as described in Section 4.2 ("Incident Fields and Equivalent Currents") in [Chapter 4](http://arxiv.org/abs/arXiv:1301.5366) ("Electromagnetic Wave Source Conditions") of the book [Advances in FDTD Computational Electrodynamics: Photonics and Nanotechnology](https://www.amazon.com/Advances-FDTD-Computational-Electrodynamics-Nanotechnology/dp/1608071707).
 If you specify a `component` property, however, you can include only one component of these currents if you wish.
 Most users won't need this feature.

 **`eig_lattice_size` [`Vector3`], `eig_lattice_center` [`Vector3`]**
 —